centralnicgroup-public/rtldev-middleware-documentation/docs/rrpproxy/whmcs/whmcs-rrpproxy-registrar.md

 The registration of some domain extensions requires sometimes additional domain fields (e.g. Legal Type and CIRA Agreement for .CA domain).

-In order to provide this additional fields on the registration page and map them with our module, you have to inject our RRPproxy specific configuration in the **$additionaldomainfields** array.
+In order to provide this additional fields on the registration page and map them with our module, you have to inject our CentralNic Resellers specific configuration in the **$additionaldomainfields** array.

 To add new additional domains fields, copy the additionalfields.php file provided by our module the /resources/domains/ directory.